Los Alamos, New Mexico: Air

-Los Alamos County Airport, located on the eastern edge of Los Alamos, is the only airport in the county.
+Los Alamos County Airport, on the town's eastern edge, is the county's only airport.
 The main source of activity is from small private aircraft, with intermittent commercial commuter service.

+Santa Fe Regional Airport is a 43-mile drive south of Los Alamos and serves regional flights to Dallas/Ft Worth, Houston, Denver, and Phoenix.

-Albuquerque International Sunport is a 100 mile drive south of Los Alamos, and serves most national destinations.
+Albuquerque International Sunport is a 100-mile drive south of Los Alamos, and serves most national destinations.

 Health care

-The 47-bed acute-care facility known as Los Alamos Medical Center is the only hospital in Los Alamos and is a LifePoint Health hospital.
+The 47-bed acute-care facility known as Los Alamos Medical Center is Los Alamos's only hospital and is a LifePoint Health hospital.
 The hospital provides "complete medical, surgical, obstetrical, pediatric, emergency, and diagnostic services" and employs about 300 Northern New Mexicans.

 Medical Associates of Northern New Mexico (MANNM) is a group of medical providers that offers family medicine, internal medicine, cardiology, nephrology, radiology, and endocrinology among its many services.

-During the Cold War, workers at LANL were in contact with radiation and other toxins, causing many of these individuals illness.
-A non-profit organization called Cold War Patriots provides these individuals and their families with information about the healthcare benefits available to them.
+During the Cold War, workers at LANL were in contact with radiation and other toxins, causing many of them illness.
+A nonprofit organization called Cold War Patriots provides these workers and their families with information about the healthcare benefits available to them.

 VLBA node

-The radio telescope located in Los Alamos is one of ten dishes composing the Very Long Baseline Array (VLBA).
+The radio telescope in Los Alamos is one of ten dishes composing the Very Long Baseline Array (VLBA).